TRELIStoolkit/TRELIStoolkit.github.io/session1.md

 <img src= "https://mstuhlmacher.github.io/TRELIStoolkit/assets/images/JanusRomanGod.jpg" width = "50%" height = "50%">

 This concept of dualities applies here because powerful language does not come with simple solutions.
-This exercise starts with some basic ones that will sharpen your skills in using powerful language in emails, cover letters, recommendation letters, in small and large meetings where you have a planned presentation or where you are speaking
+This exercise starts with some basic ones that will sharpen your skills in using powerful language in emails, cover letters, recommendation letters, in small and large meetings where you have a planned presentation or where you are speaking.

 In this activity, we are going to develop our powerful language skills in smaller groups with a designated leader.